 SECTION 2.
 Committee Membership The Nominating Committee shall consist of no fewer than three members and no more than five members, no more than two of whom may be Class A directors.
 The members of the Nominating Committee shall be appointed by the Board.
 The Chair of the Nominating Committee shall be either a Class B or Class C director.
 Nominating Committee members may be replaced by the Board.

-SECTION 3.
-Meetings The Nominating Committee shall meet as often as it determines, but not less frequently than annually.
+The Nominating Committee shall meet as often as it determines, but not less frequently than annually.
 A majority of the current members of the Nominating Committee shall constitute a quorum for the transaction of business, and action by the Nominating Committee shall be upon the vote of a majority of those present at any meeting at which a quorum is present.
 The President of the Bank shall attend meetings at the Nominating Committee's request to provide input on board membership and committee assignments.
-The Nominating Committee shall meet in executive session when determining its final recommendation to the Board regarding new Board members and when making Board committee assignments.
+At its discretion, the Nominating Committee may meet in executive session when determining its final recommendation to the Board regarding new Board members and when making Board committee assignments.

 SECTION 4.
 Notational Voting The Nominating Committee may transact business though notational voting subject to the following restrictions:

 (a) notational voting shall be allowed only for routine matters, such as the annual approval of Committee charters;

 (b) the decision to allow notational voting on any particular matter shall be subject to the approval of the Chair of the Committee;

 (c) only actual votes shall be counted – silence shall not be interpreted as consent; and